By Erik Marcus

 - The Great Vegan Protein Book, by Steen & Noyes

-It’s reasonable to speculate that many people who fail to thrive on a vegan diet aren’t eating sufficient protein.
-Since meat contains loads of protein, a vegan who suffering moderate protein deficiency would likely feel better within days of switching back to eating meat.
-The best way to avoid deficiency is to keep an eye on your daily protein intake, and ensure it’s in line with recommendations.
-If you’re on the margins, a vegan protein powder drink can close the gap.
+It’s reasonable to speculate that many people who fail to thrive on a vegan diet aren’t consuming sufficient protein.
+Since meat and eggs contains loads of protein, a vegan suffering moderate protein deficiency would likely feel better within days of switching back to eating those foods.
+The best way to avoid deficiency is to keep an eye on your daily protein intake, and ensure it’s consistent with recommendations.
+If you’re on the margins, a daily vegan protein powder drink can close the gap.
 A little attention and vigilance can prevent significant health problems down the road.